Celebrating 100 years of history

 "If These Halls Could Talk"

-To celebrate the 100th birthday of the iconic Heritage Hall building, we have created a dynamic and intriguing eight-episode audio series called, If These Halls Could Talk.
+To celebrate the 100th birthday of the iconic Heritage Hall building, we have created a dynamic and intriguing eight-episode audio series called, If These Halls Could Talk — 2022 Platinum winner of the Hermes Creative Awards.
 Listen as historians, your fellow alumni and friends of SAIT discuss the creation of the castle on the hill, its vital role in Canadian military history and how careers were launched from its walls.

 Take a journey through history with us starting with The castle on the hill.
 Listen with headphones for a full listening experience.